 Air travel is expensive.
 It’s easy in planning long-term travel to have the “travel” part be one of the most expensive.

-I had a significant number of points acquired through my military credit cards, like the Chase Sapphire Reserve and The Platinum Card® from American Express.
+I had a significant number of points acquired through my military credit cards, like the Chase Sapphire Reserve and the American Express Platinum Card®.

 I like having both Visa and Amex credit cards because Visa is accepted more globally than Amex.
 I built up points while on active duty, where I took advantage of the reduced yearly fees.

 I still kept my Amex Platinum card.
-Full review of the Amex Platinum for military here.
-While on active duty, the yearly fee is reduced to $0.
+While on active duty, the yearly fee is covered by special military protections.
 Even though I’m not active duty anymore, the annual fee is still worth it to me.
 The travel perks are amazing:

 Learn how to apply on our partner's secure site